About Us

 Fundraising

-100 club – this provides the opportunity to win up to £100 twice a year, plus prizes of £50 and £20 every two months, whilst supporting the hall at the same time.
-Download the form here (note: this is a pdf file) and return it to any committee member.
+The hall depends on the goodwill and contributions of the local community, together with a modest rental income.
+Maintaining and developing the hall as a community service requires ongoing fundraising.
+One option is the 100 Club, which gives the chance to win up to £100 twice a year, plus prizes of £50 and £20 every two months, while supporting the hall.
+Download the form here and return it to any committee member.

-The Coffee Spot – every Friday the hall holds a community coffee morning giving residents of the village the opportunity to catch up, exchange news, or just quietly read the paper with a coffee or tea and treat.
+The Coffee Spot – every Friday the hall holds a community coffee morning where residents can catch up, exchange news, or simply enjoy a quiet drink and a treat.

-Friends of RVH – to fund the long term aims of the hall, the committee invites you to become a Friend of RVH, through making a donation to our renovation fund.
-Please contact the treasurer for details, or contact us at info@rowledgevillagehall.com.
+Friends of RVH – to support long term plans, the committee invites you to become a Friend of RVH by donating to the renovation fund.
+Contact the treasurer or email info@rowledgevillagehall.com for details.

-We also run a number of other fundraising events throughout the year and are always eager to have new people involved and new ideas put forward, so please feel free to sign up or again to contact us by email.
+We also run fundraising events throughout the year and welcome new helpers and ideas.
+You can sign up or contact us by email.

 Minutes of the last annual meeting can be found below, along with the Chairman’s report for 2021.